 NOTICE: The refrigerant pressures provided are for preliminary charge check ONLY.
 These pressure values are typical, but may vary due to application.
-Evaporator load (indoor coil in cooling mode/outdoor coil in heating mode) will cause pressures to deviate.
-The values listed are for the correct matched indoor coil ONLY!
+Evaporator load will cause pressures to deviate.

 4. If the measured liquid pressure is below the listed requirement for the given outdoor and indoor conditions, add charge.
 If the measured liquid pressure is above the listed requirement for the given outdoor and indoor conditions, remove charge.